CtrlK

 Progressive Disclosure

 Monolithic wall of text with no references to external files.
-All content is inline despite being lengthy.
-No clear navigation structure or signposted references to detailed materials.
+All content is inline despite being over 150 lines.
+Sections like 'Advanced Features' mention ML-based prediction and automated optimization with zero detail or pointers to implementation.
+No navigation structure or cross-references to supplementary materials.

 1 / 3